collaboratopia/.github/profile/README.md

     <h6>
         <img src="" height="60" /> Meet ~~Foxy~~!
 Our Mascot! 🤝 <img src="" height="60" />
     </h6>
-    <p> This community is an inclusive bunch of Frontend, Backend
+    <p> This community is an inclusive bunch of Frontend, Backend and Full Stack developers all of whom are interested in Open Source! </p>
     <p> This organisation is the home of <i> open source</i>!
 Make Pull Requests, open Issues, share ideas, help each other and make improvements!</p>
 </div>